 I particularly enjoy any opportunity to bake for others, whether to test out a new bake on friends and colleagues, or baking for a charity event.
 And I always love eating what others have baked: there is always such pleasure tucking into anything that someone else has made.

 I am a Mathematics teacher in my professional life, having taught for almost 30 years.
-I also teach a little Home Economics at school: a recent and exciting development.
+I now also teach a little Home Economics at school: a recent and exciting development for me.

 Teaching is always both exciting and rewarding for me.
 And I need no excuse to bring in cake and other baked treats!
 As a teacher, I still love to learn: whether it is elements of baking, general food cookery or non-food skill; in fact I can often be found browing through books or looking online for techniques that are new to me just so I can have a go at them.